Historical marine data

 The volunteers will review the OCR’d files for conversion errors and to confirm that the tables match the analogue source materials.
 Any living authors will be consulted when questions arise in regard to their work.

-Under the supervision of the Library Assistant and Head Librarian (indirectly), the work-study student will map the tables to GBIF Event Core and Occurrence Core fields, adding information from associated papers and other written resources (e.g., journal articles, manuscripts).
+Under the supervision of the Library Assistant and Head Librarian (indirectly), the work-study student will map the data tables to Darwin Core fields adding information from associated papers and other written resources (e.g., journal articles, manuscripts).
 The Head Librarian will provide a final review to confirm the accuracy and completeness of the data.

-All tables will be sent to a local GBIF Node Manager who will provide access to the Node IPT and who will register the HMS with GBIF and ensure that the datasets are published correctly to both GBIF and the Ocean Biodiversity Information System (OBIS).
+All standardized tables will be sent to the GBIF Node Manager who will provide access to the Node IPT and who will register the Hopkins Marine Station with GBIF and ensure that the datasets are published correctly to both GBIF and the Ocean Biodiversity Information System (OBIS).
+Care must be taken to ensure data quality requirements are met for both GBIF and OBIS.

 Original data collection

 The first collection of data selected by the Head Librarian is the “Hewatt Transect”, a qualitative observational record of the intertidal zone directly adjacent to the HMS facility.
-These observations were recorded continuously from 1931 to 1933, with additional observations added in 19341.
-A student paper in 1993 (Gilman & Sagarin2) sought to resurvey the same transect, although only part of the original transect was observed.
+Data along the 108 yard transect were sampled and reported in 1 square yard quadrats.
+While observations were recorded continuously from 1931 to 1933, with additional observations added in 1941, only a handful of selected ‘representative’ quadrats were sampled consistently (Figure 1).
+A student paper in 1993 (Gilman & Sagarin) sought to resurvey the same transect, although only part of the original transect was observed (Figures 2a and 2b).
 Both projects entered into the survey with a list of species expected to be present within the transect.
 Hewatt’s dissertation and Gilman & Sagarin’s student paper were preserved by the library, along with related published peer-reviewed papers.
-The data necessary to publish to GBIF and other data aggregators is spread across all of the resources in the library archive.
+The data necessary to publish to GBIF, OBIS and other data aggregators is spread across all of the resources in the library archive.

 Data conversion and aggregation

 Both Hewatt and Gilman/Sagarin recorded data in a table format for species for each transect.
-These “lists” were converted into a format aligned to an occurrence dataset.
+These “lists” were converted into an initial spreadsheet format (Figures 3).

 Data Assessment